OBSKUUR Ghent Film Festival

 Our audience demands a challenge, perhaps even a provocation.
 Sometimes a bit too challenging though.
 During one of the last screenings of the 2021 edition a couple of people stepped out as the line-up of films was too intense.
 One person actually almost fainted.

-In 2022, the festival will continue on its journey and present up to 100 films during a weeklong event.
+In 2022, the festival will continue on its journey and present more than 50 films during a weeklong event.
 The festival showcases innovative, underground, experimental, and independent movies by aspiring local as well as international filmmakers.
 We're open to narrative, experimental, documentary, dance, underground and animated films and music video.
 Where are those new voices?

 FOUNDED DURING THE COVID-19 PANDEMIC

 Founded in 2020 during the Covid-19 pandemic it was originally created as an answer to the lockdown.
 Film screenings were not allowed, but exhibitions were.
 The Obskuur Ghent Film Festival took place at the Alfred Sküll Art Gallery as an exhibition of film and video art, which was allowed back then.
 Each season the festival screened dozens of films on both the big screen and smaller screens.
 With its unique multiple walk-in screenings it was able to reach the art loving Ghent audience.

 The festival's curator and director is Kris De Meester, a film director, producer, and entrepreneur known for his independent films.
 He started his career in 1990, taking on different roles with many of the film industry’s finest.
 Over the decades, he has teamed up with numerous award-winning directors.
 Such included big names like Lars von Trier, Terence Davies, Thomas Vinterberg, Timo Vuorensola, Wolfgang Becker, Philippe Grandrieux, and Koen Mortier.

 ALL SELECTED FILMS RECEIVE A $250 WORTH RETURN